Skip to content

 The answer is simple: PR, especially good PR, doesn’t happen on its own.

 Yes, people may be talking about your brand and products.
 And yes, there’s a chance that news media outlets might cover what your company is doing without you pitching them.
-But these are exceptions not the rule.
-And if you want lightening to strike twice, you need to have some PR planning in place.
+But these are exceptions, not the rule.
+And if you want lightening to strike twice, you need to have a PR strategy in place.

 Public and media relations strategies help you take control over how you appear to your audience and the press.
 You become the driver of the conversation, not just a passive participant.

-For example, let’s say you’re planning to launch a new product in this year.
+For example, let’s say you’re planning to launch a new product.
 How will you spread the word?
 There's marketing, of course.
-But some good PR can generate even more interest.
-It can also help you increase your reach beyond your owned channels.
+But strategic PR can contribute to more interest by increasing your reach beyond your owned channels.

-Or let’s say something drastic happens, like a recall.
-Recalls require immediate action and, sometimes, crisis control.
-You can’t use valuable response time to develop a well-thought-out and comprehensive PR strategy for handling the fallout.
-Rather, you should have a plan already in place.
+Or let’s say something unfortunate happens, like a recall.
+Recalls require immediate action and, sometimes, PR crisis control.
+You can’t waste valuable response time to develop a well-thought-out and comprehensive PR strategy for handling the fallout.
+Rather, you should have a templatized plan already in place.

-When issues or opportunities arise, refer back to your strategy to move forward with confidence.
+When issues or opportunities arise, refer back to your strategy so you can move forward with confidence.

 PR Strategy Template: Creating a PR Plan